 Other legal issues may arise if an employer terminates a U.S. worker while they have a pending application for a foreign national employee in a similar position in the company.
 In order to address this concern, both USCIS as well as the Department of Labor require internal recruitment for positions being offered to foreign nationals.

 Finally, state and federal immigration laws also impose regulations on employers to verify a prospective employee’s eligibility for lawful employment in the United States.
-There are potentially significant consequences for employers who fail to comply with I-9 regulations which include: fines, worksite raids, damage to the company’s reputation, as well as potentially criminal charges.
+There are potentially significant consequences for employers who fail to comply with I-9 regulations which include: fines, worksite raids, damage to the company’s reputation, as well as potential criminal charges.
 These concerns are quite significant but must be balanced by concerns with attempting to verify the employment eligibility of a prospective employee by asking detailed questions about race, citizenship, national origin, or other topics that could create a risk for the employer of a discrimination lawsuit.
-The best practice to avoid these dueling pitfalls is to design a single verification policy that everyone in your company understands, and to apply it equally across all of your employees.
+The best practice to avoid these dueling pitfalls is to design a single verification policy that everyone in your company understands and to apply it equally across all of your employees.
 Attorneys at Barshay Sanders will work with you to design a policy to avoid these potential pitfalls.

 EB-5 INVESTMENT IMMIGRATION